When friends become toxic then perhaps its time to let them go.

-Addictions can be hard enough to break, even without ‘friends’ who attempt to tempt you back into using, belittle your efforts to leave drugs behind and emotionally manipulate you into remaining a part of the group.
+Addictions can be hard enough to break, even without ‘friends’ who attempt to tempt you back into using, belittling your efforts to leave drugs behind and emotionally manipulating you into remaining a part of the group.

 Sometimes, just sometimes, showing people that it can be done – that goals can be achieved – is a better way of helping them than staying with them in your mutually destructive dynamic.